BrianARuff/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Questions.md

 pseudocode with respect to the input size n of each of the following:

 ```
+O(1) solution since the n's cancel each other out
 a)  a = 0
     while (a < n * n * n):
       a = a + n * n